chocolatey/docs/input/en-us/licensed-extension/compatibility.md

 > :warning: **WARNING**
 >
 > Chocolatey CLI v1.0.1 and up may continue to work for versions of the Chocolatey Licensed Extension older than v4.0.0, but these configurations are not supported for use in a production environment.
-> We recommend all customers update to new product versions as they are able to do so in order to get the latest features and fixes.
+> We recommend all customers update to new product versions, if/when they are able to do so, in order to get the latest features and fixes.

-In Chocolatey CLI versions v1.0.1 and newer, you may receive error messages from the licensed extension, but these will not prevent Chocolatey from functioning.
+In Chocolatey CLI versions v1.0.1 and newer, you may receive error messages regarding the currently installed Chocolatey Licensed Extension, but these will not prevent Chocolatey from functioning.
 In order to resolve these messages, simply use `choco install` or `choco upgrade` to install, upgrade, or downgrade the Chocolatey CLI or Chocolatey Licensed Extension packages as appropriate to ensure you are using compatible versions of Chocolatey CLI and the Chocolatey Licensed Extension.

 In Chocolatey CLI versions prior to v1.0.1, you may receive error messages similar to the following if there are incompatible versions of the Chocolatey Licensed Extension installed: